 Although most of the swamps in this area aren't actually in New Orleans, it's definitely worth a short drive to reach them.

-The one that located in the city is Bayou Sauvage, just 25 minutes from the French Quarter, which is free and where you can enjoy activities such as hunting, fishing, photography and wildlife viewing.
+The one located in the city is Bayou Sauvage, just 25 minutes from the French Quarter.

-And in case you are wondering, you could spot alligators and other swamp creatures in both places.
-Each park welcomes guests to explore the grounds and experience all of the wonderful natural beauty for themselves.
+And in case you are wondering, you could spot alligators and other swamp creatures in all 3 places.

 If you are looking more for an organized tour with a boat cruise through a swamp, then take a look at our review of swamp tours available in and around New Orleans.

-Unfortunately, the Catholic Archdiocese of New Orleans no longer allows visitors to enter the St. Louis Cemetery #1, the most famous cemetery, without an organized tour.
+Unfortunately, the Catholic Archdiocese of New Orleans no longer allows visitors to enter St. Louis Cemetery #, the most famous cemetery, without an organized tour.

 For more information, visit our guide to New Orleans Cemeteries.